vvaezian/Data-Science-Fundamentals/TimeSeries.md

 ```python
 df.autocorr()
 ```
 Autocorrelation function (ACF) calculates autocorrelation for different lags.
-It show how many past data points can affect the current data point (the ones further from zero).
+It show how many past data points can affect the current data point (the ones further from zero), or which data points can be used if for example there is a seasonal pattern.